Please leave this field empty

 Warner C. Greene, MD, PhD

-Warner C. Greene, MD, PhDWarner C. Greene, MD, PhD is the founding director of the Gladstone Institute of Virology and Immunology (GIVI), as well as the Nick and Sue Hellmann Distinguished Professor of Translational Medicine, as a professor of medicine, microbiology and immunology at the University of California, San Francisco (UCSF), and president of Accordia Global Health Foundation.
+Warner C. Greene, MD, PhD, is the founding director of the Gladstone Institute of Virology and Immunology (GIVI), the Nick and Sue Hellmann Distinguished Professor of Translational Medicine, Professor of Medicine, Microbiology and Immunology at the University of California, San Francisco (UCSF), and President of Accordia Global Health Foundation.
 Under his direction, GIVI has established an international reputation for excellence in the study of HIV and AIDS.
-Dr. Greene also serves as co-director of the federally-funded UCSF-GIVI Center for AIDS Research.
+Dr. Greene also serves as Co-Director of the federally funded UCSF-GIVI Center for AIDS Research.
 The author of more than 325 scientific papers, Dr. Greene has been honored by outstanding investigator awards from the American Federation for Clinical Research and the American College of Rheumatology and has been recognized as one of the 100 most-cited scientists in the world.
 He is a fellow of the American Academy for the Advancement of Science, a Councilor of the Association of American Physicians, and a member of the Institute of Medicine of the National Academies.

 Back to top